Montgomery County Sentinel: History

 The Fields family maintained ownership of the Sentinel until 1932, when they sold the newspaper to Paul Griffith Stromberg.
-Stromberg expanded the newspaper, hired numerous reporters and a newsboy to handle deliveries.
-His ownership period focused a great deal on roads as roads were essential to moving products from the mills.
-Stromberg’s ownership also included the period through World War II and the need to rally support for the war, including coverage of the death of his son as well as the use of German prisoners of war to help on farms in Gaithersburg, Maryland.
+Stromberg expanded the newspaper, hired numerous reporters, and added a newsboy to handle deliveries.
+Much of the coverage during his ownership concerned roads for moving products from the mills.
+It also covered the death of his son and the use of German prisoners-of-war to help on farms in Gaithersburg.

-In its centennial year, the Stromberg family sold the Sentinel to Louis Linebach and Cy Campbell.
-During their ownership, Linebach and Campbell had significant disagreements, with Campbell eventually selling his stake in the publication.
-One of the key events during their ownership period was the Supreme Court ruling in Brown v.
+In its centennial year of 1955, the Stromberg family sold the Sentinel to Louis Linebach and Cy Campbell.
+Linebach and Campbell often disagreed, and Campbell eventually sold his stake in the publication.
+One of the key events during their ownership was the Supreme Court ruling in Brown v.
 Board of Education.

 In 1962, Leonard and Bernard Kapiloff purchased the newspaper from Linebach.
 During the 1960s, the Sentinel’s reporting on "The Giles Case," often referred to as the "'To Kill a Mockingbird' case of Montgomery County," led to freeing African Americans charged and wrongly convicted of rape.

 After failing a two-week trial hiring at The Washington Post in 1970, Bob Woodward spent a year at the Sentinel as a reporter.
-The Post rehired Woodward and within 12 months he partnered with Carl Bernstein to investigate the Watergate break-in.
+The Post rehired Woodward and within 12 months he worked with Carl Bernstein to investigate the Watergate break-in.

-In June 2015, the Sentinel removed over 80 editorial cartoons it had plagiarized from a variety of other artists.
+In June 2015, the Sentinel removed more than 80 editorial cartoons it had plagiarized from other artists.

 On January 30, 2020, the Sentinel ceased publication.

 Contributors

-Contributors to the publication include notable writers, political activists and editors such as:
+Writers, political activists, and editors who worked at the Sentinel include: